The Ninja Warriors (1994 video game): Development and release

-The Ninja Warriors was developed by Natsume, specifically the same team that later developed Wild Guns (1994).
+The Ninja Warriors was developed by Natsume Co., Ltd., specifically the same team that later developed Wild Guns (1994).
 The team consisted of three core members: game designer and artist Shunichi Taniguchi, programmer Toshiyasu Miyabe, and composer Hiroyuki Iwatsuki.
 Gaming journalists have deemed it both a remake and sequel of the 1987 arcade original from Taito.
 The original game was one of Taito's most popular arcade games and set a standard for beat 'em ups.

 The game was first released on January 28, 1994, in Japan, published by Taito as The Ninja Warriors Again.
 Taito localized the game for a release in North America around February that same year, and Titus published the game in Europe in April 1995.
 The western localizations featured minor censorship, replacing some female ninja enemies with small male creatures.
 All regional versions of The Ninja Warriors have since become valuable collector's items.